 I settled on using PowerAMP because, amongst many useful features, it has the following characteristics:

 Of course, no software is ever perfect for a particular application (unless, that is, you have written it yourself).
-Three problems with PowerAMP are:
+Four problems with PowerAMP are:

 I keep information about dances on 5"×3" cards, with detailed instructions on the front and calling prompts on the back (see picture on right).
 The risk of loosing these (an evening's programme, or worse a whole boxful) worried me for many years.
 Access to digital scanning provided a backup, and a tablet computer takes this further as it means images for all my hundreds of dance cards can be immediately available.
 I still use the cardboard versions as reminders when calling an evening's programme, but it is useful having the full set of images easily to hand to satisfy requests and queries.